 kunsthochzwei is about art, art therapy, psychology, intersectionality, and Open Science.
 I am Kerstin Schoch (she | they), a Berlin-based artist and art therapist with a PhD in psychology.

 As an art therapist I worked for ten years in different work fields, in particular with mentally ill, neurodiverse and traumatized children and adolescents.
 Since more than ten years I am free-lancing as kunsthochzwei and blogging, although by now I focus more on research and teaching.

 Besides that I am a research assistant at the Berlin Pop-up Institute, which I co-founded, and have teaching assignments at several universitites.
-I’m a major Open Science advocate and was a mentor at the Open Science Fellow Programm by Wikimedia Germany.
+I’m an Open Science advocate and was a mentor at the Open Science Fellow Programm by Wikimedia Germany.

 art + art therapy

 Art allows diverse perspectives and opens new prospects.
 Art therapy is an approach using the medium of visual art.
 Thoughts, emotions, problems and situations can be expressed in artistic work and thereby be approached constructively.
 She invites to play with visual arts and the inner self.
 She encourages new, creative and solution-oriented behavior and fosters personal development.

 My approach is process-oriented and works with the individual artistic process of each person.
 While doing so, the focus does not lie on the product, but the creation itself.
 There are no firm targets who a final product has to look like.
 The primary objective is not to “paint well” or learn artistic techniques, but to find and develop your own authentic expression.

 This is a good thing, because the performance thinking into which we have been socialized and the idea of doing something “wrong” or “not good” often prevent us from implementing our own ideas.
 In this value-free framework of process-oriented work, new, creative experiences can be made.